Last Updated on

 Once the theme is decided choose one or two target search keywords you want the page to gain visibility for.
 These should be the keywords with moderately high search levels and moderately low levels of competition.
 You can support the two main keywords with related keywords but stay focused on your theme.

-For example, one of our writers recently wrote a page for olive oil hair products.
-The theme of the page focused on how olive oil can be used to treat dry hair and the two targeted keyword phrases were olive oil shampoo and extra virgin olive oil hair products.
-Everything about the page was related to hair; it did not mention olive oil moisturizers which the client also sells and is a completely separate theme.
+For example, one of our website content writing team members recently wrote a page for olive oil hair products.
+The theme of the page focused on how olive oil can be used to treat dry hair.
+The two targeted keyword phrases were olive oil shampoo and extra virgin olive oil hair products.
+Everything about the page was related to hair; it did not mention olive oil moisturizers, which the client also sells and is a completely separate theme.
 Instead, we created another separate page to support that theme and those types of keywords.

 2. Write for Your Audience

-During the SEO writing process keep your primary target audience in mind at all times.
+During the SEO website content writing process, keep your primary target audience in mind at all times.

 Yes, you are writing in a way that favors the Search Engines; after all you have picked out your target keywords and other supporting keyword phrases and are attempting to rank for these.

 However, this is NOT who your main audience is!
 Your main audience is your visitor traffic: potential customers and returning customers searching for information on your website.
-This means that your content needs to make sense and be written in context to the central theme – you can’t just insert keywords systematically (keyword stuffing) through the text.
+This means that you should first do a content audit to ensure what you have make senses and is written in context to the central theme.
+You can’t just insert keywords systematically (keyword stuffing) through the text.
 Only use keywords where they make sense and help support your primary page theme.